 Watercoloring has been around since the Renaissance period, and it remains a popular hobby even today.
 In fact, with all the new watercolor painting ideas, materials, and techniques that have surfaced recently, it’s safe to assume that watercolor art has gotten even more popular than before.
 So, if you’ve decided to take up this hobby yourself, let us help you get started.
 From choosing the best watercolor markers to trying different techniques, read on to learn all you need to know about how to start this hobby.
 But before we get into all that, let’s first discuss the basics.

-As its name suggests, watercoloring is a painting method that uses watercolors as its primary paint medium.
+As its name suggests, watercoloring is a painting method that uses watercolors as its primary medium.
 Now, what is watercolor, actually?
 How does it differ from other paints?
-Watercolors are water-soluble paints that are notable for its translucency.
-For this reason, watercolor arts are known for having beautiful light and flowy effects.
+Watercolors are water-soluble paints that are notable for their translucency.
+For this reason, watercolor textures are known for having soft, beautiful light and flowy effects.
 Of course, you can use different techniques to achieve different results.
-You can even use other painting mediums like acrylic and gouache (both water-soluble but has an opaque finish), to produce more detailed works.
+You can even use other painting mediums like acrylic and gouache (both water-soluble but have an opaque finish) to produce more detailed works.
 As for the canvas, watercolor paper is commonly used.
-These are thick specialty papers that are more absorbent of water, making it more resistant to buckling or disintegrating, unlike traditional or regular papers.
+These are thick specialty papers that are more absorbent of water, making them more resistant to buckling or disintegrating, unlike traditional or regular papers.

 With changing times, the method and use of watercolors have evolved.
-There are several watercoloring options all across the world.
-Before, artists were restricted to pans and tubes, but now there are watercolor pencils, pens, markers, and more.
-Not only can they make your painting task easy and convenient, but they can also offer different effects and results.
+There are now multiple watercoloring options all across the world.
+Before, artists were restricted to pans and tubes, but now, there are watercolor pencils, pens, markers, and more.
+Not only can they make your painting easy and convenient, but they can also offer different effects and results.

-This write-up will help you develop a better understanding about the art of watercoloring.
-In this article, we have discussed the following topics:
+This write-up will help you develop a better understanding of the art of watercoloring.
+In this article, we will discuss the following topics:

 - What is watercolor paint made of?